-Here are the first three steps you need to follow when moving to Spain as an EU citizen in order to become a permanent resident…
+Here are the first three steps you need to follow when moving to Spain as an EU citizen to become a permanent resident…

 Step One: Finding a place to live